25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Data-Structures.md

 ## Stack vs Heap

-1. _Stack Memory_ is also known as **Static Memory**, as the size is fixed and known during compile time.
+1. _Stack Memory_ is also known as **Static Memory**, as the size is fixed and known during compile time

 2. _Heap Memory_ is known as **Dynamic Memory**, as the size is known only during run time?